opalmedapps/opal-db-management/README.md

 1. `USE_SSL` - leave this at `0` unless you want to run the database with encrypted connections, which will require the generation of SSL certificates (see section below on [Running the databases with encrypted connections](#running-the-databases-with-encrypted-connections))

-### Step 3: Scaffold the project using docker compose
+### Step 3: Scaffold the project using `docker compose`

-The docker compose command uses the directive written in the `docker-compose.yml` file to initiate the required container for a project.
+The `docker compose` command uses the directive written in the `compose.yaml` file to initiate the required container for a project.
 In our case, it runs a database service using the MariaDB image, `adminer` as a web GUI to interact with the database, and an `alembic` service to manage database migrations and test data.
 Database information (username, password, etc) and port are set in the `.env` file.